Small Flap Wheel Pack

 - Mounts on die grinder

-- 1" wide with a 1/4" shaft (best used with air die grinder, but can be used on a drill with decent results)
+- 1" wide with a 1/4" shaft (best used with a die grinder, can be used on a high speed drill too).

-- Use 80 grit for heavy scratches and material removal, 180 grit for light scratches, and 320 grit as a finishing wheel
+- Use 80 grit for blending in deep scratches and removal of casting material, 180 grit for light scratches, and 320 grit as a finishing wheel.

 - Sold in sets of 2, 4, and 8 to save you some cash!